 Most line cooks who make enough to support themselves and who are wise enough to live within their means will not have the same standard of living as some of their peers in other lines of work.
 Often times making just at or just below a "living wage" means that your line cook will likely have roommates, might drive a beat-up car, won't don the most stylish fashions, and won't always be able to do all of the things that you might want or expect out of a partner.
 Frequent dinner dates out might not be a possibility.
 Your birthday gift might be a home-cooked meal and a night out at the movies.

 If you are comfortable dating someone who may make significantly less money than you, then this won't be too much of a concern.
 But do keep in mind that advancement and pay increases are rarities in the restaurant industry.
 You may be comfortable having a partner now who makes 23K per year, but will you be okay if that partner is still making that three years from now?

-Of course not every line cook is as affected by the stress, but many are.
+Of course, not every line cook is as affected by the stress, but many are.
 On a more serious note, you should also be conscious of your tolerance for the use of illicit substances since drug and alcohol abuse is extremely common among line cooks.
 While not every cook uses substances excessively, drinking and drug use, unfortunately, play a major role in the culture of which your significant other is a part.
-Very few other jobs have work days which end with the boss cracking open a case of beers and handing them out to their employees as they shuffle out together to catch last call at the bar around the corner.
-Self medication as a mode of stress management is a terrible reality of the culinary world, but it is a reality.
-You may either have to accept that your significant other is engaging in this behavior, or trust in the ability of your line cook to act responsibly.
+Very few other jobs have work days that end with the boss cracking open a case of beers and handing them out to their employees as they shuffle out together to catch the last call at the bar around the corner.
+Self-medication as a mode of stress management is a terrible reality in the culinary world, but it is a reality.
+You may either have to accept that your significant other is engaging in this behavior or trust in the ability of your line cook to act responsibly.

 Why You Should Date a Line Cook